 One of the most exciting educational technology trends is the use of AI in virtual laboratory environments.
 AI for Science Simulations is already changing how students interact with complex theories.
 You can now run thousands of iterations of an experiment in a "digital twin" environment before you ever step foot in a physical lab.

-Accessibility: Building an Inclusive AI Ecosystem
+Accessibility: Building Inclusive AI Technology

 Perhaps the greatest win for AI in 2026 is how it's leveling the playing field.
 Universities are prioritizing tools for Inclusive Learning: AI for Students with Disabilities to ensure no one is left on the sidelines.